Temperance movement: Transition to a mass movement (1860s–1900s)

 In 1870, a group of physicians founded the American Association of the Cure of Inebrity (AACI) in order to treat alcohol addiction.
 The two goals of this organization were to convince skeptical members of the medical community of the existence and seriousness of the disease of alcoholism and prove the efficacy of asylum treatments for alcoholics.
 They argued for more genetic causes of alcohol addictions.
 Treatments often included restraining patients while they reformed, both physically and morally.

 During the same period, there was significant pushback against the growing temperance movement, particularly in urban areas with significant European immigrant communities.
 Chicago political bosses A.C.
 Hesing and Hermann Raster forced the Republican Party to adopt an anti-temperance platform at the 1872 Republican National Convention with the threat of taking the German and European vote away from the party.
-The following year, Hesing formed the People's Party, a breakaway pro-liquor faction of the Republican Party, and elected Harvey Doolittle Colvin as Mayor of Chicago by a wide margin.
+The following year, Hesing formed the People's Party, a breakaway pro-liquor faction of the Republican Party, and elected Harvey Doolittle Colvin as mayor of Chicago by a wide margin.

 The Anti-Saloon League was an organization that began in Ohio in 1893.
 Reacting to urban growth, it was driven by evangelical Protestantism.
 Furthermore, the League was strongly supported by the WCTU: in some US states alcoholism had become epidemic and rates of domestic violence were also high.
 At that time, Americans drank about three times as much alcohol as they drank in the 2010s.
 The League simultaneously campaigned for suffrage and temperance, with its leader Susan B. Anthony stating that "The only hope of the Anti-Saloon League's success lies in putting the ballot into the hands of women", i.e. it was expected that the first act that women were to take upon themselves after having obtained the right to vote, was to vote for an alcohol ban.

 The actions of the temperance movement included organizing sobriety lectures and setting up reform clubs for men and children.
 Some proponents also opened special temperance hotels and lunch wagons, and they also lobbied for banning liquor during prominent events.
 The Scientific Temperance Instruction Movement published textbooks, promoted alcohol education and held many lectures.
 Political action included lobbying local legislators and creating petition campaigns.

-This new trend in the history of the temperance movement would be the last but it would also prove to be the most effective.
+This new trend in the history of the temperance movement was the last but it proved to be the most effective.
 Scholars have estimated that by 1900, one in ten Americans had signed a pledge to abstain from drinking, as the temperance movement became the most well-organized lobby group of the time.
 International conferences were held, in which temperance advocacy methods and policies were discussed.
 By the turn of the century, temperance societies became commonplace in the US.